 The steering is sublime

 With a few very minor exceptions, McLaren is the only carmaker that persists with hydraulic power steering.
-Even Ferrari has shifted to fuel-saving electric steering for its new 812 Superfast and Portofino.
+Even Ferrari has shifted to fuel-saving electric steering for its latest sports cars.

 The advantage of a hydraulic rack is a proper, physical connection between the palms of your hands and the rubber on the road.
 High-pressure fluid is used to turn the wheels rather than an electric motor, and the result is usually more faithful feedback and enhanced steering feel.

 The 720S has superb steering, its flat-bottomed wheel communicating every nuance of the road surface and residual grip.
-Frankly, in a car that manages 26.4mpg on the NEDC cycle (and high teens in the real world), I’m glad McLaren decided to forgo electric assistance.
+Frankly, in a car that manages 26.4mpg (and high teens in the real world), I’m glad McLaren decided to forgo electric assistance.
 Sipping fuel is hardly this car’s raison d’être.

 The soundtrack is quite sensible